Tim Banks: Penn State

 On January 18, 2016, Penn State head coach James Franklin announced Tim Banks as the Nittany Lions’ co-defensive coordinator and safeties coach.

 In 2017, safeties Marcus Allen received All-Big Ten first team honors, while Troy Apke received honorable mention.
 That season the Nittany Lions' defense helped Penn State to its second-straight New Year's Six bowl and a Top 10 finish.
 Also the 16.5 points allowed per game was the fewest since the 2008 team gave up 12.2 per contest.
-Both starting safeties were selected in the 2018 NFL Draft, Apke in the fourth round, 109th overall and Allen in the fifth round, 148th overall.
+Both starting safeties were selected in the 2018 NFL draft, Apke in the fourth round, 109th overall and Allen in the fifth round, 148th overall.

 In 2018, safety Garrett Taylor earned honorable mention All-Big Ten honors.
 Penn State secondary had one of its best seasons since 2014, finishing the season with 13 interceptions and allowing a 53.6 completion rate.
 The Nittany Lions also held three opponents to 60 or less yards through the air, this was the first time PSU had accomplished this feat since the 1976 season.
-Safety Nick Scott was drafted by the Los Angeles Rams in the seventh round (243rd overall) of the 2019 NFL Draft.
+Safety Nick Scott was drafted by the Los Angeles Rams in the seventh round (243rd overall) of the 2019 NFL draft.

 In 2019, both starting safeties Garrett Taylor and Lamont Wade received honorable mention All-Big Ten honors.

 Tennessee

 On February 15, 2021, Banks was hired to become the new defensive coordinator for Tennessee.
+Through 5 weeks of the 2024 season, Banks’ defense was ranked number 3 in the country in total defense..